markd2/MarkDnD/ThirdAdventure/ruins-kobold-floor.md

 Although the chief ambassador was also the leader of this section as well.
 Their ID cards open all the doors here and below.

+The Kobolds are pretty friendly.
+  - "why you tall ones out here?"
+  - "you met any dragons?"
+  - "you want something to eat?
+Coldn't find any babies out here so have to make do.
+Screaming birds upstairs are tasty, but hard to catch"
+  - like carton wth "have u seen Meepo?"

 ### 1 - Main hallway